Han Chinese: Zhonghua minzu

-The term Zhonghua minzu, literally the 'Chinese nation', currently used as a supra-ethnic concept publicised first by the Republic of China, then by the People's Republic of China, was historically used specifically to refer to the Han Chinese.
-In his article "Observations on the Chinese ethnic groups in History", Liang Qichao, who coined the term Zhonghua minzu, wrote "the present-day Zhonghua minzu refers to what is commonly known as the Han Chinese".
-(Note: 「今日之中華民族，即普遍俗稱所謂漢族者。」) It was only after the founding of the Society for the National Great Unity of the Republic of China (Note: 中华民国民族大同会) in 1912 that the term began to officially include ethnic minorities from all regions in China.
+The term Zhonghua minzu is currently used as a supra-ethnic concept, but Liang Qichao, who coined the term, used it between 1902 and 1905 to refer to Han Chinese.
+At the same time, he proposed the concept of a greater minzu (大民族) that encompasses all ethnicities in China, similar to Americans.
+(Note: 「今日之中華民族，即普遍俗稱所謂漢族者。」) Subsequently in 1912 and 1913 under the Republic of China, the union of major ethnic groups was further promoted and made official.
+In the People's Republic of China today, Han is considered the largest of the fifty-six state-recognized minzu ethnic groups, while the term Chinese emphasizes their common citizenship.
+In practice however, Chinese and Han are often used as synonyms.

 Han Chinese subgroups

 Han Chinese can be divided into subgroups, based on the variety of Chinese that they speak.
 Waves of migration have occurred throughout China's long history and vast geographical expanse, engendering the emergence of Han Chinese subgroups found throughout the regions of modern China today, with distinct regional features.